 The cake that tastes like a chocolate peanut butter cup

-This chocolate cake with peanut butter frosting is like a big gooey chocolate peanut butter cup that you can wash down with a cold glass of milk (or my favorite – almond milk).
-Thanks to the roasted peanut oil and salted peanut butter frosting, you truly get peanut goodness in every bite.
-I've made this cake four or five times now between testing and shooting, and I still can't keep my paws off of it.
+When topped with peanut butter frosting, this cake is like a big gooey chocolate peanut butter cup that you can wash down with a cold glass of milk (or my favorite – almond milk).
+Peanut lovers can use roasted peanut oil in the cake for extra peanutty goodness.

 She had seconds.